Old, new Olympians reunite at Squaw Valley

 It was a strong Olympics for Team U.S.A.
 Figure skaters David Jenkins and Carol Heiss swept gold, the Americans beat the Russiams in ice hockey and the fledgling U.S. Ski Team won three silver medals, including Penny Pitou in downhill and giant slalom, and Betsy Snite in slalom.

 For the American men, it was another close call but no medal.
-Stowe's Tom Corcoran came ever so close, finishing fourth in giant slalom.
+Stowe’s Tom Corcoran came ever so close, finishing fourth in giant slalom.
 "Tom was so close to being the first American man to medal," joked Billy Kidd, who also came from Stowe.
-"We were too young they wouldn't let us ski," he said.
+"We were too young they wouldn’t let us ski," he said.
 But four years later, Kidd would make history winning silver in slalom while teammate Jimmie Heugatoo the bronze.
+Finally, the men had won an Olympic medal.

 Corcoran and Kidd were among the alumni visiting Squaw Valley.
 The two Stowe Olympians each went on to become the face of major resorts Corcoran building Waterville Valley and Kidd the cowboy-hat-wearing ambassador for Steamboat Springs.